EngineeringSoftware/inlinetest/INSTALL.md

 I-Test currently supports two programming languages, Python and Java.

-We provide two options:
+We provide two options to install the required software for running I-Test and our scripts:
-1. install with [docker][sec-docker]
+1. use [docker][sec-docker]
 2. install to [local environment][sec-local].

-## Docker
+## Use Docker
 [sec-docker]: #docker
-Install [docker][docker-webpage]

-Download the image
+We provide a Docker image pre-installed with all required software (conda, sdkman, texlive) and is ready to be used to replicate all experiments in this artifact.
+Please ensure at least 20GB of disk space to download the image and run experiments.

+If you haven't, please install Docker Engine following the instructions here: [Install Docker Engine][docker-webpage].

+Then, you can download our image by running
 ```
 docker pull pipiyuyu/inlinetests:latest
 ```

-Start the container
+You can start the container by running
 ```
 docker run -it inlinetests /bin/bash
 ```

+This will drop you into the docker image's terminal at `/home/inlinetests`.
+All content of this repo (on the latest release version) is located there.

-This will start as user `inlinetests` in `/home/inlinetests` To run something using sudo, the password is `inlinetests`
+To run something using sudo, the password is `inlinetests`

-### System Requirements

-The minimum requirements for replicating our experiments are:
-- at least 20GB of free disk space

-For your reference, we used the machine with the following specs to run experiments:
-- Intel Core i7-11700K @ 3.60GHz (8 cores, 16 threads) CPU
-- 64 GB RAM
-- Ubuntu 20.04 operating system

-## Local
+## Install to Local Environment
 [sec-local]: #local

 We utilize the package management systems